-In the preparation of the Group accounts the management makes accounting estimates, discretionary assessments and assumptions that influence the effect of the application of the accounting principles and hence the amounts booked for assets, liabilities, incomes and expenses.
+In the preparation of the Group accounts the management makes accounting estimates, discretionary assessments and assumptions that influence the effect of the application of the accounting principles and hence the amounts booked for assets, liabilities, income and expenses.
 Estimates and discretionary assessments are evaluated continuously and are based on empirical experience and expectations of events which, as of the balance sheet date, are deemed likely to occur in the future.

 The Bank rescores its loan portfolio monthly.
-Customers in a poor risk class, payment defaults, negative migration or other objective criteria are assessed for individual write-down.
+Customers in a high risk class, payment defaults, negative migration or other objective criteria are assessed for individual write-down.
 Should the Bank’s calculations show that the present value of the discounted cash flow based on the effective interest rate at the time of estimation is below the book value of the loan, an individual write-down will be carried out.
-Written-down loans are reviewed quarterly.
+Impaired loans are reviewed quarterly.

 Individual write-down of retail market commitments is calculated based on the same principles.
 Write-down is considered in the case of exposures larger than NOK 250,000 that are in default, or where the Bank has other relevant objective information.
 Write-down needs are estimated with a basis in estimated future cash flows.
 Uncertainty attends these estimates.

 Collective write-downs are calculated for groups of commitments subject to rising credit risk but where it is not possible to identify which commitment will entail loss.
 Calculation is based on increase in expected loss on portfolios which have migrated negatively since the date of approval.